AlexH192/k3s-cluster/k3s/manifests/monitoring/01-monitoring-setup.md

 ```
 kubectl get secret headlamp-admin-token -n kube-system -o jsonpath="{.data.token}" | base64 --decode
 ```
+<br><br>To make Prometheus and Headlamp visible persistently (as opposed to having to port forward every time to monitor), some modifications must be made.
-NodePort services must be created in order to be able to access the monitoring sites from anywhere.
+<br><br>NodePort services must be created in order to be able to access the monitoring sites from anywhere.
-<br><br>For Headlamp:
+<br>For Headlamp:
 ```
 kubectl apply -f - <<EOF
 apiVersion: v1